 Tip: try breaking down bot user stories into smaller chunks.
 Think about what will bring value to the user, what are his or her goals and needs.
 Try putting yourself in the user's shoes to understand what he wants to get from a chatbot and what he wants to achieve.

 c.
 Bot Business Goals

 Now, let’s move to bot business goals.
-Think of what the most important business goals you would like to achieve with it.
+Think of the most crucial business goals you would like to achieve with it.

-“We want to achieve 50% pressure reduction on our customer support by the chatbot”.
+“We want to achieve a 50% pressure reduction on our customer support by the chatbot”.

 Tip: Try not to overload your bot with additional and unnecessary features and to focus on one specific problem.